beta-j/TryHackMe-Rooms/Snowy ARMageddon.md

 This must be the **"internal-only web application"** that is our main target.
 But as the name implies - it's only accessible from the internal network, so we need to figure out a way in first.

-Let's have a look at port `50628` next - maybe we can access it through the browser too?
+Let's have a look at port `50628` next - maybe we can access it through the browser too by ?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkzNTE1Nzc0NF19
+eyJoaXN0b3J5IjpbLTY5MTc0NzMzNSwxOTM1MTU3NzQ0XX0=
 -->